zcyjn233/Explore-steak-related-products/README.md

 The repo is structured as:

 -   `data/raw_data` contains the raw data as obtained from https://jacobfilipp.com/hammer/.
-You should download it and put it into 01-raw_data in the data folder before running the R program
+Since the file is too large to upload to GitHub, you need to click Zipped CSVs with full price data on this website to download it and put it into 01-raw_data in the data folder before running the R program
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `Other` contains relevant literature, details about LLM chat interactions, and sketches.